Postmodernist Visual Artists

 Introduction to Postmodernism

 Postmodernist art represents a completely new chapter in the history of art.
 It is NOT a continuation of, or a contemporary version of, traditional painting or sculpture - it's different, new, avant-garde, challenging and (as far as possible) instant!
 It has its own NEW set of values or aesthetics.
-That's why not all contemporary artists are postmodernist, because some are quite traditionalist in both their media and their values.
+That's why not all contemporary artists are postmodernist, because some are still quite traditionalist in both their media and their values.

 So what makes a postmodernist artist?